 Some women develop large heavy breasts that can cause neck and back pains.
 Breast reduction surgery can reduce breast size by removing fat tissue and skin from the breasts.
 Again, the risks are low, but include scarring, infection, loss of feeling in the nipples, and other problems.

 Choosing a Surgeon

 Choosing a cosmetic or plastic surgeon is very important.
 You will need a competent, experienced, and caring doctor that you can trust and communicate with candidly.
-Two good suggestions about how to find such a doctor is first to ask your friends to recommend a surgeon they have used and liked for their cosmetic surgery.
-In addition, you should ask if the doctor is “board certified” in cosmetic surgery because this certification indicates the doctor has had special training and testing in cosmetic surgery techniques.
+Here are some tips: Ask your friends for a referral if they liked their cosmetic surgeon.
+Ask if the doctor is "board certified" in cosmetic surgery because this certification indicates the doctor has had special training and testing in plastic surgery techniques.